SF-WDI-LABS/rails-auth-lab/README.md

     end
     ```

-11. Create a form for user's to login with.
+11. Create a form for users to login with.

     ```html+erb
     <!-- app/views/sessions/new.html.erb -->

     <h1>Login</h1>

     <%= form_tag '/login' do %>